A CPU in Lua

 - something that executes the program

-The last part will be the point of entry for the lua program itself but also decide the core features of the design.
-The memory
+The last part will be the point of entry for the Lua program itself.
+This might seem unimportant but it will help us shape the core features of the design.

-Most often there is a counter that is being used to fetch the program from memory.
+A typical approach is to use a counter to fetch the program from a certain cell in memory.
 This counter is sometimes called the program counter or short PC.
 In Lua we can represent the memory as a flat table and the PC as a number type.

 local MEM = {}